 Being vulnerable can also help us build relationships.
 At the same time, it can be challenging for people to be vulnerable – especially early in a relationship.

 Brian said it also helps to work in different roles to understand others’ perspectives.
-In his career, he has worked on the brand and agency side and said that experience has humbled him.
+He has worked on the brand and agency side in his career and said that experience has humbled him.

 “I can empathize with the key objectives that my counterpart is working toward regardless of which side I was on,” Brian said.
 “At the end of the day, we are all here to do a job.
-Regardless of which role you are in, it doesn’t mean we shouldn’t treat each other with respect.”
+Regardless of your role, it doesn’t mean we shouldn’t treat each other with respect.”